ShubhamSingh-S34/House-Market-Place-MERN-frontend/README.md

 ## Description

-This full-stack real estate web application (Phone view first) allows users to create listings for their properties, both for renting and selling.
-The app features user authentication with JWT tokens and storage using mongoDb database and a map integration to pinpoint the location of each listing.
-Additionally, there is an offer section that highlights listings with special deals.
+This full-stack real estate web application, designed with a mobile-first approach, enables users to create property listings for both renting and selling.
+Originally based on a Firebase-backed application, it has been modified to utilize MongoDB for data storage, JWT tokens for authentication, and features an integrated map to showcase listing locations.
+Explore the enhanced version, previously hosted at [House Market Place](https://house-market-place-lilac.vercel.app/).

 # Technologies Used